filters: [field_name: "filter expression", field_name: "filter expression", …]

 AcceptsA field name and a Looker filter expression

 always_filter enables you to require users to include a certain set of filters that you define.
 You also define a default value for the filters.
-Though users may change your default value for their query, they cannot remove the filter entirely.
+Although users may change your default value for their query, they cannot remove the filter entirely.

-The field referenced under the
+The field referenced in the

 view_name.field_name.
 For example:

 id field from